 As you sit down with your attorney to begin creating your estate plan, he will ask you to list out all of your assets.
 One asset that is very common in an estate is a motor vehicle.
-Your attorney will outline all of the options for how to handle a car when creating your estate plan.
+Your attorney will outline all of the options for how to handle the title to your car when creating your estate plan.
 In many cases, the option you choose will involve changing title to the vehicle now, while you are living.

 Eight Steps for Transferring the Title